Gadoof/Gadoof/ping_sweep.md

 ## Ping Sweep

 The point of this section is to find targets on the network that you're directly connected to.
 This process is only meant for internal attacks as attempting this from an external perspective is likely to fail due to blocking of ICMP and lack of access to Layer 2 protocols like ARP.
 When we can, nmap is a great option for this using the -sn switch, but nmap isn't a standard binary on most systems.
-Utilizing a for loop to sweep for devies that respond to the ping command is a pretty good methodology, though you miss out on 'fun' attempts at host discovery like ARP, LLMNR, mDNS and the like that nmap is able to perform (with sudo rights).
+Utilizing a for loop to sweep for devices that respond to the ping command is a pretty good methodology, though you miss out on 'fun' attempts at host discovery like ARP, LLMNR, mDNS and the like that nmap is able to perform (with sudo rights).

 #### With nmap, though moving a portable binary of nmap to a target is a good way of getting caught by AV.
 It's better to Live off the Land (LotL) by using the for loops below as the binaries that are called are not deemed malicious by EDR.
 ```